jlenoble/singletons/README.md

 ## Advanced Usage

+Hints provided to SingletonFactory can get more complex for subtle usages.
+You're not bound to the five base types, but can use any of them within 'array', 'set' and 'property' types, allowing for hierarchical indexing.

 ### ```array:*``` and ```set:*```

 By default, options ```'array'``` and ```'set'``` define arrays and sets of objects compared with strict equality (```===```).
 When the comparison can (or should) be relaxed or precised, those options can be extended as such: